Santarcangelo Calcio: Colors and symbol

-The society uses yellow and blue, that appear also in the shield; as team's symbol they have the Romagna's cock.
+The society used yellow and blue, colors that also appear in the shield; as the team's symbol they used the Romagna's rooster.

-Ground
+Stadio Valentino Mazzola

-The stadium where the team plays home matches, is dedicated to the memory of Valentino Mazzola.
+The stadium where the team played home matches, is dedicated to the memory of Valentino Mazzola.
 Taking into account all sectors, the ground has a capacity of 3000 seats and field dimensions of 65m x 105m.
+It is a multi-use stadium.